Vampire folklore by region: Slavic and Turkic Europe

 Among the beliefs of the East Slavs, those of the northern regions (i.e. most of Russia) are unique in that their undead, while having many of the features of the vampires of other Slavic peoples, do not drink blood and do not bear a name derived from the common Slavic root for "vampire".
 Ukrainian and Belarusian legends are more "conventional", although in Ukraine the vampires may sometimes not be described as dead at all, or may be seen as engaging in vampirism long before death.
 Ukrainian folklore also described vampires as having red faces and tiny tails.
 During cholera epidemics in the 19th century, there were cases of people being burned alive by their neighbors on charges of being vampires.

 In South Slavic folklore, a vampire was believed to pass through several distinct stages in its development.
-The first 40 days were considered decisive for the making of a vampire; it started out as an invisible shadow and then gradually gained strength from the lifeblood of the living, forming a (typically invisible) jelly-like, boneless mass, and eventually building up a human-like body nearly identical to the one the person had had in life.
+The first 40 days were considered decisive for the making of a vampire; it started out as an invisible shadow and then gradually gained strength from the lifeblood of the living, forming a (typically invisible) jelly-like, boneless mass, and eventually building up a human-like body nearly identical to the one the person had in life.
 This development allowed the creature to ultimately leave its grave and begin a new life as a human.
 The vampire, who was usually male, was also sexually active and could have children, either with his widow or a new wife.
 These could become vampires themselves, but could also have a special ability to see and kill vampires, allowing them to become vampire hunters.

+The same talent was believed to be found in persons born on Saturday.
+In the Dalmatian region of Croatia, there is a female vampire called a Mora or Morana, who drinks the blood of men, and also the kuzlac/kozlak who are the recent-dead "who have not lived piously."
+They can be men or women who show themselves at crossroads, bridges, caves, and graveyards and frighten the locals by terrorizing their homes and drinking their blood.
+To be killed, a wooden stake must be thrust through them.

+In Bulgaria from the Middle Ages through to the beginning of the 20th century, it was a common practice to pin corpses through the heart with an iron stake to prevent their return as a vampire.